 2) making the moisture difficult to see, and

-3) causing very serious injuries when the customer’s body strikes the unforgiving hard floor.
+3) causing very serious injuries when the customer falls and strikes the unforgiving hard floor.

 Yes, but legal notices must be sent to preserve it.
 Once a store has notice of your fall/injury, they always pull the video to see what happened.
-If the video is favorable to the store, they will certainly save it.
-If the video is unfavorable to the store, it has a way of getting lost.
+If the video of the fall is favorable to the store, they will certainly save it.
+If the video of the fall is unfavorable to the store, it has a way of getting lost.
 In most businesses, these videos are set on a “loop.”
 Under this loop system, the older videos are automatically written over by the newer videos.
-Thus, for an unfavorable video, the store will simply allow it to be “written over” by newer videos — unless the proper legal notices are sent immediately.Who Owns the Store Where I Fell?
+Thus, for an unfavorable fall video, the store will simply allow it to be “written over” by newer videos — unless the proper legal notices are sent immediately.Who Owns the Store Where I Fell?

-Another tricky issue relating to fall cases can be determining who actually owns and/or operates the store.
+Another tricky issue relating to fall injury cases can be determining who actually owns and/or operates the store where the fall occurred.
 Many times, larger corporations have layers of corporate entities, with a different corporation for each individual store.
 All of these corporate entities may be insured by the same insurance company or have separate insurance policies on each corporation.
-Thus, it usually takes a law firm experienced in handling these matters to investigate and determine the proper corporate entities and to identify the insurance policies available to pay for the losses.
+Thus, it usually takes an experienced personal injury lawyer to investigate and determine the proper corporate entities and to identify the insurance policies available to pay for the losses.

-Our firm has handled many fall claims resulting in serious injuries.
+Mr. Hall is an experienced personal injury lawyer who has handled many fall injury cases.
 Mr. Hall and our trial team would love the opportunity to meet with you to discuss any potential fall claim.
 As always, the initial consultation is free and no obligation.